mrbusche/backseatfan.com/_posts/2010-08-30-daily-spin-tebows-terrible-looking-td-suh-trys-to-rip-off-qbs-head-favres-ankle-needed-injections.md

   </p>

   <p>
-    <a href="http://sportsillustrated.cnn.com/2010/writers/peter_king/08/29/mmqb/1.html">Favre's Ankle needed injections after Saturday's performance</a>&#8230; I don't know if <a href="https://backseatfan.com/2010/02/brett-favre-injury-pictures/">Favre's ankle</a> is going to hold up through the entire year.
+    <a href="http://sportsillustrated.cnn.com/2010/writers/peter_king/08/29/mmqb/1.html">Favre's Ankle needed injections after Saturday's performance</a>?
+I don't know if <a href="https://backseatfan.com/2010/02/brett-favre-injury-pictures/">Favre's ankle</a> is going to hold up through the entire year.
 It's only preseason and he already has to inject it with crap.
-He hasn't even gone through a whole game yet, it doesn't look good for the Vikings&#8230; [via <a href="http://sportsillustrated.cnn.com/2010/writers/peter_king/08/29/mmqb/1.html">MMQB</a>]
+He hasn't even gone through a whole game yet, it doesn't look good for the Vikings? [via <a href="http://sportsillustrated.cnn.com/2010/writers/peter_king/08/29/mmqb/1.html">MMQB</a>]
   </p>

   <p>
-    <a href="http://news.cincinnati.com/article/20100829/SPT02/308290023/Bryant-fired-wants-a-payday">Antonio Bryant was cut from the Bengals</a>… He is going to get paid a ton of money ($8 Million) for not playing&#8230; [via <a href="http://news.cincinnati.com/article/20100829/SPT02/308290023/Bryant-fired-wants-a-payday">Cincinnati Enquirer</a>]
+    <a href="http://news.cincinnati.com/article/20100829/SPT02/308290023/Bryant-fired-wants-a-payday">Antonio Bryant was cut from the Bengals</a>… He is going to get paid a ton of money ($8 Million) for not playing? [via <a href="http://news.cincinnati.com/article/20100829/SPT02/308290023/Bryant-fired-wants-a-payday">Cincinnati Enquirer</a>]
   </p>

   <p>
     <a href="http://sports.espn.go.com/mlb/news/story?id=5512659">Clemons pleads not guilty to lying to Congress</a>.
-Looks like he just lied again, Clemons could face up to 30 years in prison&#8230; [via <a href="http://sports.espn.go.com/mlb/news/story?id=5512659">ESPN</a>]
+Looks like he just lied again, Clemons could face up to 30 years in prison? [via <a href="http://sports.espn.go.com/mlb/news/story?id=5512659">ESPN</a>]
   </p>

   <p>
-    <a href="http://www.omaha.com/article/20100830/SPORTS/708309886/-1#nighthawks-to-sign-clarett">UFL's Omaha Nighthawks sign former Ohio State RB Maurice Clarett</a>… Maybe he was in a rec league in prison&#8230; [via <a href="http://www.omaha.com/article/20100830/SPORTS/708309886/-1#nighthawks-to-sign-clarett">Omaha World Herald</a>]
+    <a href="http://www.omaha.com/article/20100830/SPORTS/708309886/-1#nighthawks-to-sign-clarett">UFL's Omaha Nighthawks sign former Ohio State RB Maurice Clarett</a>… Maybe he was in a rec league in prison? [via <a href="http://www.omaha.com/article/20100830/SPORTS/708309886/-1#nighthawks-to-sign-clarett">Omaha World Herald</a>]
   </p>

   <p>
-    <a href="http://articles.chicagotribune.com/2010-08-29/sports/ct-spt-0830-rogers-manny--20100829_1_white-sox-red-sox-daniel-hudson">Manny Ramirez is headed to the Chicago White Sox</a>&#8230; He will need to resign somewhere after this year, too bad the Dodgers didn't sign him to that massive contract he was asking for back in the day.
-Then they would never be able to unload him on someone else&#8230;  [via <a href="http://articles.chicagotribune.com/2010-08-29/sports/ct-spt-0830-rogers-manny--20100829_1_white-sox-red-sox-daniel-hudson">Chicago Tribune</a>]
+    <a href="http://articles.chicagotribune.com/2010-08-29/sports/ct-spt-0830-rogers-manny--20100829_1_white-sox-red-sox-daniel-hudson">Manny Ramirez is headed to the Chicago White Sox</a>?
+He will need to resign somewhere after this year, too bad the Dodgers didn't sign him to that massive contract he was asking for back in the day.
+Then they would never be able to unload him on someone else?  [via <a href="http://articles.chicagotribune.com/2010-08-29/sports/ct-spt-0830-rogers-manny--20100829_1_white-sox-red-sox-daniel-hudson">Chicago Tribune</a>]
   </p>

   <p>